Get access to the funds you need and enjoy more flexibility with an unsecured personal loan.

 * The personal loan offers compared on this page are chosen from a range of personal loans finder Philippines has access to track details from and is not representative of all the products available for comparison in the market.
 Products are displayed in no particular order or ranking.
 The use of terms ‘Best’ and ‘Top’ are not product ratings and are subject to our disclaimer.
 You should consider seeking independent financial advice and consider your own personal financial circumstances when comparing personal loans.

 Unsecured loans involve you receiving a certain amount of funds that you can use for any worthwhile purpose.
 You then pay the funds back with fees and interest.
 While you can generally use the funds how you choose, when you apply for the loan you may be asked to list why you are applying for it, and this will form part of the lender’s decision.
 When completing your application you will also need to list how much you want to borrow and how long for.

-Unsecured personal loans offer amounts varying between RM3,000 and RM200,000 and loan terms varying between one and ten years.
+Unsecured personal loans offer amounts varying between PHP50,000 and PHP2,000,000 and loan terms varying between one and four years.
 You’ll find that unsecured loans come with higher rates than secured loans because the lender is taking on more of a risk.
-These loans can also come with processing fees and stamping fees, so be sure to check these before you apply.
+These loans can also come with fees and charges, so be sure to check these before you apply.
 Unsecured loans can be fixed or variable and repayment restrictions differ between lenders – you may be able to make additional repayments and repay your loan early without penalty depending on your loan.